VHDPlus/vhdplus-website/docs/ide/libraryexplorer.md

 <img src="/img/ide/Libraries.PNG"></img>

 ## Add to project
-1. Rightclick file or folder
+1. Right-click file or folder
 2. Select Add to project.
 The file or folder will get copied to your project
 3. (Optional) Open the imported file(s) in `Libraries` folder for instructions